 Commissioned Portrait Artist

 Honorary Life-Time Member of the Russian Academy of Arts (est.1757)

-The true realistic painting in the tradition of the Masters will not look like a photo, and the brushstrokes will not draw all the attention either.
-Whether it is in the features of the face, or in the hands, the brushstrokes will strictly follow the form and correspond to the bone and muscle structure underneath the skin, they will guide the viewer's eye in the right direction to admire the subject in the painting, instead of intentionally destructing from possible mistakes in proportions.
-Speaking of hands...
-Being described by the Masters as "another portrait", the arms and hands should always be impeccably drawn in proportion to the body, with the expertise of the anatomic structure, to assure their equal life-like appearance in the portrait.
-This is why the works of 'painterly' Masters, such as Sargent and Zorn, are strong and never 'cartoonish', as they have the substance of the anatomic strength and uncompromising loyalty to the accuracy of drawing in every area of the painting.
+A true realistic painting in the tradition of the Masters will not look like a photo, and visible brushstrokes will not be chaotic to draw the unnecessary attention either.
+The brushstrokes must follow the form and correspond to the bone and muscle structure underneath the skin, to guide the viewer's eye in the right direction and in search of the subject's inner-world, instead of intentionally destructing from possible mistakes in proportions.
+Speaking of proportions and anatomy... the arms and hands in the portrait, especially HANDS, which were described by the Masters as "another portrait", must always be impeccably drawn in proportion to the body with the expertise of the anatomic structure, to assure their equal life-like appearance in the portrait.
+This is why the works of the great so called today "painterly" Masters, such as Sargent and Zorn, are strong and never cartoonish, as they have the substance of anatomic strength and uncompromising loyalty to the accuracy of drawing in every area of the painting.

 I look forward to seeing you in class!

 Today, unfortunately, the 'painterly style' is quite often used by portrait artists to camouflage the errors in anatomy and proportions; so, we should not follow blindly the praises for such a "style" without keeping in mind that the above mentioned Masters did not just paint, they "drew with brushes", as I like to say.
 The great Italian Master of the 20th century, Pietro Annigoni stated: "Painting does not exist without Drawing, and it is Drawing [from life] that gives the exact measure of the painter.
 Drawing never fails, but often the artist does."
 Let us remember this!